“Theater for a New Audience . . . remains the most sophisticated purveyor of revivals in the major Off-Broadway leagues.”

 The Theatre also has developed strong partnerships with outstanding presenters and regional theatres in the US and abroad, extending the reach of its work as well as its resources.
 The Theatre has toured its productions to La Jolla Playhouse and to Intiman Theatre in Seattle.
 It has mounted co-productions with New York Theatre Workshop, American Repertory Theatre, Berkeley Repertory Theatre, Houston’s Alley Theatre, and Shakespeare’s Globe in London.
 In addition to its tours to the Royal Shakespeare Company, in January 2006, Theatre for a New Audience had its debut in Italy when it toured to Naples with its production of Eduardo De Filippo’s Souls of Naples (Questi Fantasmi!) starring John Turturro and directed by Roman Paska.

 In addition, Theatre for a New Audience sustains the largest program in New York City’s Public Schools for introducing Shakespeare.
 The Theatre provides teachers with professional development, places artists in-residence in the classroom and brings students to matinee performances of the same award-winning productions seen by the Theatre’s adult audiences.
-More than two thousand students take part each year and roughly 123,000 have been served since the program began in 1984.
+More than two thousand students take part each year and over 126,000 have been served since the program began in 1984.
 Additional artistic programming includes Theatre for a New Audience Talks, a distinctive post-performance discussion series for general audiences.
 The Theatre also offers a wide range of ticket prices to minimize economic barriers for all its audiences.
 These endeavors are grounded in the belief that the language and scope of classic drama belong to everyone.